opendatamesh-initiative/odm-platform-adapter-validator-opa/README.md

 # How It Works

-The OPA validator, when it receives a policy evaluation request from the Policy Service, follows these steps:
+The policy evaluation process is composed of these steps:

-1. **Registers a New Policy on the OPA Server:**
+1. **Registration of a New Policy on the OPA Server:**
     - The package name is extracted from the policy code.
     - The URL to store the policy is composed based on this package name.
     - For example, if the policy has `package org.opendatamesh`, a new policy is created with: